Quasi-Einstein structures and Hitchin's equations: Einstein--Weyl structures

 If $X$ is a gradient, we necessarily have $K \equiv 0$.
 Equation (\ref{gaudEW}) then implies that $g_0$ is $\Lambda$-Einstein (in particular, $\Lambda$ is constant).
 Hence any gradient solution to the $m = 2-n$ QEE is conformal to Einstein and obtained by solving (\ref{pdeu}) on a compact $\Lambda$-Einstein manifold.
 This result can be viewed as a special case of \cite[Corollary 4.15]{C12}.
 By the maximum principle, solutions necessarily have $\lambda$ and $\Lambda$ positive.
 As an example where (\ref{pdeu}) is explicitly solvable, we may take Here $g_{S^2}$ is the round metric on $S^2$ and $(N,g_N)$ is an Einstein manifold satisfying Ric$(g_N) = g_N$.
 Assuming $u$ is a function on $S^2$, we have $\Lambda = 1$ and $u$ satisfies

 Equation (\ref{constcurv}) is the condition for the conformally rescaled metric $e^ug_{S^2}$ to have constant scalar curvature $2\lambda$.
 Since any two metrics of the same constant curvature on $S^2$ are isometric, $\lambda e^u$ must be the conformal factor associated to a conformal diffeomorphism of the sphere.
-This leads to the general solution
+Recall that the round metric on $S^2$ can be written in terms of a complex coordinate $z$ (coming from stereographic projection) as